Lamictal Stevens Johnson Syndrome Causation: Does Lamictal cause Stevens Johnson Syndrome

 Frequently Asked Questions

-Can Lamictal (lamotrigine) cause Stevens-Johnson Syndrome?
+Does Lamictal cause Stevens-Johnson Syndrome?

-Yes, evidence from systematic reviews and case reports indicates that lamotrigine can cause Stevens-Johnson syndrome (SJS), a severe and potentially life-threatening mucocutaneous reaction (https://pubmed.ncbi.nlm.nih.gov/41843406/).
-The FDA-approved labeling includes a boxed warning about life-threatening serious rashes, including SJS (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+Yes, lamotrigine (Lamictal) is a recognized cause of Stevens-Johnson Syndrome (SJS), a severe and potentially life-threatening mucocutaneous reaction.
+Evidence from systematic reviews and case reports confirms this association (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+The FDA label includes a boxed warning about the risk of serious rashes including SJS (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).

-What are the risk factors for developing SJS from Lamictal?
+What are the early signs of Stevens-Johnson Syndrome from Lamictal?

 Does submitting information create an attorney-client relationship?